ledstrain/wiki.ledstrain.org/content/en/docs/common_solutions.md

 ## Common (generic) solutions for smartphones

-* [**Minimal brightness is too high**](https://ledstrain.org/d/21-usable-smartphones/14): There are many applications that can apply a black filter to the screen and thus reduce the screen brightness below the minimal system brightness, for example: Screen Dimmer, Screen Filter, Darker, Twilight.
 * **Problems with auto brightness**: [Try turning off auto brightness and adjusting it manually](https://ledstrain.org/d/21-usable-smartphones/92), or [install a third-party application from Google Play](https://ledstrain.org/d/21-usable-smartphones/1943).